 The project started in late 2017 and early 2018 by evaluating editorial needs in the Swedish newsroom.
 In late 2018, the project continued by assessing the technical requirements to develop a prototype and carrying out several workshops to journalists and editors representing the partner organizations.
 During those workshops, fact-check processes for text, video and pictures as well as digital research of sources and media were carried out to help assess the needs of journalists and how the new web application could help address them.

-The development phase of the application began in late 2018 and continues until the end of 2019, during which testing and evaluating of the project’s outcome will take place.
-Beyond 2019, the tool is envisioned to be part of a bigger project that supports newsrooms beyond those in partnering organisations as well as higher journalism education in the domain of fact-checking.
+The development phase of the application began in late 2018 and concluded in the end of 2019, during which testing and evaluating of the project’s outcome will take place.
+Beyond 2019, the tool has become useful for newsrooms beyond those in partnering organisations as well as higher journalism education in the domain of fact-checking.